AndrewRadev/linediff.vim/README.markdown

 Executing the command `:LinediffReset` will delete the temporary buffers and remove the signs.

+Executing a new `:Linediff` will do the same as `:LinediffReset`, but will also initiate a new diff process.

 **Note that you shouldn't linediff two pieces of text that overlap**.
 Not that anything horribly bad will happen, it just won't work as you'd hope to.
 I don't feel like it's a very important use case, but if someone requests